ito-ra1/hmets/TwineProofreadingCopy.md

 ## Your repository catalogue
 **Current state of your repository**
 The global RDM community has produced a few resources to assess the maturity of a data repository.
 They are practical, up-to-date frameworks to help you review your repository’s current state:
--CoreTrustSeal Standards and Certification Board (2019).
+- CoreTrustSeal Standards and Certification Board (2019).
 [CoreTrustSeal trustworthy data repositories requirements 2020–2022](http://doi.org/10.5281/zenodo.3638211).
--RDA FAIR Data Maturity Model Working Group (2020).
+- RDA FAIR Data Maturity Model Working Group (2020).
 [FAIR data maturity model: specification and guidelines](https://doi.org/10.15497/RDA00050)
--Lin, D., Crabtree, J., Dillo, I. et al. (2020).
+- Lin, D., Crabtree, J., Dillo, I. et al. (2020).
 [The TRUST Principles for digital repositories](https://doi.org/10.1038/s41597-020-0486-7). *Scientific Data*, 7, 144(2020).
--Rans, J., & Whyte, A. (2017).
+- Rans, J., & Whyte, A. (2017).
 [Using RISE: The research infrastructure self-evaluation framework](https://www.dcc.ac.uk/sites/default/files/documents/publications/UsingRISE_v1_1.pdf).
 Digital Curation Centre.

 The first thing you will need is a catalogue of well-formed metadata.